ioBroker/ioBroker.mqtt/README.md

 Or you can set the options *All new topics will be processed as binary** in the instance settings to force all new topics will have automatically `common.type="file"`.

 ### Tests
-The broker was tested with following clients:
+The broker was tested with the following clients:

 - http://mitsuruog.github.io/what-mqtt/
 - http://mqttfx.jfx4ee.org/